sairajmagdum/PROJECTS/README.md

 - Code flow and interaction between different parts.
 - Implementation of OOP concepts like encapsulation and polymorphism (limited in this code).

-Feel free to enhance this README with additional information, installation instructions, usage examples, and any other relevant details.